 - Change in normal pattern of behaviour

 - Withdrawal from institutions (school), social activities and friendship groups

 - Seasonal Affective Disorder (SAD)

-- Bi Polar disorder or Manic Depression.
+- Bi Polar disorder.

 Loss and Bereavement

 We will consider each individual bereavement event carefully to ensure that the response from the school is sensitive, accurately reflects the gravity of the situation, and involves those affected as appropriate.